The arithmetic of critical values I: equicritical quartic polynomials: The case of quartics: modularity

 \begin{lem} The outer $\PGL_2(\C)$-action on polynomial topological types with critical $j$-invariant $1728$ is free.
 Therefore, $\H_4\simeq X_0(3)$ over $\overline{\Q}$. \end{lem} \begin{proof} Let $f$ be a polynomial having critical values as in the hypotheses and let $S_f=\text{Stab}_{\PGL_2(\C)}((f))$.
-Since $j_{CV}=1728,$ we can suppose without loss of generality that $C_f=\{0,1,-1\}$ by applying an affine transformation to the polynomial: the new stabilizer will simply be the conjugate under this transformation of the old one; moreover, we can set $f(0)=0$ by a change of variable $x\mapsto x+c$, which does not change the topological type.
+Since $j_{\mathrm{CV}}=1728,$ we can suppose without loss of generality that $C_f=\{0,1,-1\}$ by applying an affine transformation to the polynomial: the new stabilizer will simply be the conjugate under this transformation of the old one; moreover, we can set $f(0)=0$ by a change of variable $x\mapsto x+c$, which does not change the topological type.
 Any element of $S_f$ must fix $\infty$ as the only critical value of $(f)$ with $4$-cycle local monodromy: from the aforementioned description of the stabilizers for Legendre representatives, we get that the only affine nontrivial element in $S_f$ is $z\mapsto-z$.
 Therefore, if the statement were false, we would have algebraic numbers $a,b$ such that which immediately gives $a=\zeta_8$ a primitive $8$-th root of unity.
-As $f$ and $-f$ have the same roots and $0$ is one of them, iteratively substituting in the right-hand side of \eqref{1728} gives: Since all expressions in $\zeta_8$ appearing in \eqref{1728'} are nonzero (notice how this is false for $\omega$, which is the corresponding value in the $j_{CV}=0$ case) and pairwise distinct, and $f$ has at most four roots, we get $b=0$, but then $f(x)=x^4$ which does not have distinct critical values. \end{proof} \begin{reml} The modular curve $X_0(3)$ can be realized as a reduced Hurwitz space also for a different datum, namely that of the \textit{Lattès maps} of $3$-isogenies of elliptic curves, see \citep[4.2]{Fr1} and \citep{CIR}. \end{reml}
+As $f$ and $-f$ have the same roots and $0$ is one of them, iteratively substituting in the right-hand side of \eqref{1728} gives: Since all expressions in $\zeta_8$ appearing in \eqref{1728'} are nonzero (notice how this is false if instead of $\zeta_8$ we put $\omega$, which is the corresponding value in the case $j_{\mathrm{CV}}=0$, where we indeed have an elliptic point---see Corollary \ref{fixp}) and pairwise distinct, and $f$ has at most four roots, we get $b=0$, but then $f(x)=x^4$ which does not have distinct critical values. \end{proof} \begin{reml} The modular curve $X_0(3)$ can be realized as a reduced Hurwitz space also for a different datum, namely that of the \textit{Lattès maps} of $3$-isogenies of elliptic curves, see \cite[\S 4.2]{Fr1} and \cite{CIR}. \end{reml}

 Notice how Proposition \ref{pol} together with Lemma \ref{iell} imply the following nice result: \begin{cor} The only topological types of quartic Morse polynomials over $\C$ having nontrivial stabilizer for the outer action of $\text{Aff}(\C)$ are those of the form $[ap_0+b]=[ax^4-ax+b], \ a\in\C^*,b\in\C$. \end{cor}